If you develop pain, discomfort, swelling, or inflammation around your big toe, it can cause big problems.

 Uric acid is a waste product that should pass through the kidneys and leave the body as urine.
-When uric acid instead crystallizes in the and forms small deposits in the joints, gout develops.
+However, when uric acid instead crystallizes in the and forms small deposits in the joints, gout develops.

 Often, the big toe is where the first symptoms of gout manifest themselves, with individuals experiencing sharp pain and swelling in the toe joints.

-At JAWSpodiatry in Hollywood, Florida, we utilize the most advanced and non-invasive techniques to reduce pain and speed recovery for individuals suffering from foot and ankle problems, including big toe pain and discomfort.
-If you’d like to learn more about the innovative and effective treatments we provide or how we can help you with your foot and ankle issues, please call us today at (954) 922-7333 or contact us online to schedule a consultation.
+If you live anywhere throughout the United States or beyond, and you’d like to learn more about the innovative and effective treatments we provide or how we can help you with your foot and ankle issues, please call us today at (954) 922-7333 or contact us online to schedule a consultation.

 - The Life-Changing Power of Cosmetic Foot Surgery - February 27, 2023